lizkirkland/lizkirkland.github.io/_posts/2015-02-22-elizabeth-kirkland.md

 ![Much Ado](/images/MuchAdo.jpg)

-*Much Ado About Nothing* with Theatre Calgary

-Thats me in the middle, with the veil!
+*Much Ado About Nothing* with Theatre Calgary (That's me in the middle, with the veil!)

 Photo: Trudie Lee